Article

 • Accelerating change with anti-racist approaches in the NHS

-Join the BME Leadership Network for its Black History Month annual lecture on 23 October at the Royal College of Nursing in central London, featuring Professor Stephani Hatch.
+The BME Leadership Network held its Black History Month annual lecture on 23 October at the Royal College of Nursing in central London, featuring Professor Stephani Hatch.

-The event will focus on promoting effective anti-racist strategies within the NHS, offering a unique opportunity to learn evidence-based approaches and actionable insights to tackle racial inequalities in healthcare.
-Attendees will gain valuable knowledge on dismantling systemic racism and driving meaningful change within the NHS.
-Don’t miss this opportunity to network with leading anti-racism advocates and fellow healthcare professionals committed to advancing equality.
+The event focused on promoting effective anti-racist strategies within the NHS, offering a unique opportunity to learn evidence-based approaches and actionable insights to tackle racial inequalities in healthcare.
+Attendees gained valuable knowledge on dismantling systemic racism and driving meaningful change within the NHS.
+They also had the opportunity to network with leading anti-racism advocates and fellow healthcare professionals committed to advancing equality.

 • Access our legal advice in relation to the summer 2024 riot , co-authored with our legal partner Capsticks, which provides advice on handling the conduct of employees who may have been involved in racist or criminal activity, either physically or on social media.